Amgen Scholars Program

 Hemmert, Werner We focus our research on the auditory system where we combine modelling studies with experiments to develop novel approaches for the advancement of neuroprosthetics.
 TBA

-Herms, Jochen Physiological function of proteins involved in Neurodegenerative diseases, synaptic failure in Neurodegenerative diseases like Alzheimer’s or Parkinson’s disease (AD,PD), long-term in vivo two-photon imaging of transgenic mice models of AD, neuronal calcium homeostasis in neurodegenerative diseases, high-throughput drug screens for AD and PD.
-TBA
+Herms, Jochen Physiological function of proteins involved in Neurodegenerative diseases, synaptic failure in Neurodegenerative diseases like Alzheimer’s or Parkinson’s disease (AD,PD), long-term in vivo two-photon imaging of transgenic mice models of AD, neuronal calcium homeostasis in neurodegenerative diseases, high-throughput drug screens for AD and PD. not available

 Herz, Andreas Data analysis, computational/mathematical modelling and theoretical investigation of neurobiological mechanisms underlying spatial orientation and navigation.
-Focus: Single-cell and network behavior of head-direction and grid-cell systems within the rodent entorhinal cortex. available
+Focus: Single-cell and network behavior of head-direction and grid-cell systems within the rodent entorhinal cortex.
+TBA

-Kielkowski, Pavel Project 1: Discovering the connection between tyrosination and other microtubule modifications using chemoproteomics / Project 2: Functional characterization of AMPylation on beta-hexosamidase subunit beta (HEXB) available
+Kielkowski, Pavel Project 1: Discovering the connection between tyrosination and other microtubule modifications using chemoproteomics / Project 2: Functional characterization of AMPylation on beta-hexosamidase subunit beta (HEXB) TBA

 Kopp-Scheinpflug, Conny Our laboratory is interested in how ambient sensory stimulation activates neuromodulators and how these then influence the processing of relevant information.
 TBA

 Korber, Philipp We study nucleosome positioning mechanisms with unicellular yeasts Saccharomyces cerevisiae and Schizosaccharomyces pombe as in vivo and in vitro model.
-As our specialty, we established the first genome-wide reconstitution system that allows the biochemical characterization of factors and their roles in nucleosome positioning. not available
+As our specialty, we established the first genome-wide reconstitution system that allows the biochemical characterization of factors and their roles in nucleosome positioning. available in 2026

-Kunz, Hans-Henning Analysis of putative cyanobacterial thylakoid ion transport proteins for their role in photosynthesis available
+Kunz, Hans-Henning Analysis of putative cyanobacterial thylakoid ion transport proteins for their role in photosynthesis TBA

-Kunz, Lars Our major research focus is on the correlation of cellular metabolism (energy production and consumption) and electrical activity in neurones. not available
+Kunz, Lars Our major research focus is on the correlation of cellular metabolism (energy production and consumption) and electrical activity in neurones.
+TBA

 Ladurner, Andreas Next summer, join us in investigating the intricate link between glucose metabolism, transcriptional control and gene regulation in eukaryotes.
-Our project focuses on how the sugar-tolerance transcription factor ChREBP and its paralogs directly sense cellular metabolites to drive large changes in gene activity. not available
+Our project focuses on how the sugar-tolerance transcription factor ChREBP and its paralogs directly sense cellular metabolites to drive large changes in gene activity.
+TBA

 Lichtenthaler, Stefan We study how Alzheimer’s disease develops in the brain on the molecular and cellular level.
 The aim of our research is to better understand the disease causes and to develop new diagnostic, therapeutic and preventive approaches.
 TBA

-Michalakis, Stylianos Engineered adeno-associated virus-based vectors for retinal gene therapy - Mechanistic studies on cellular infection, trafficking and transduction available
+Michalakis, Stylianos Engineered adeno-associated virus-based vectors for retinal gene therapy - Mechanistic studies on cellular infection, trafficking and transduction TBA

 Misgeld, Thomas The Misgeld lab uses in vivo imaging methods (ranging from wide-field time-lapse to two-photon microscopy) to study the development and degeneration of neurons and their processes.
 TBA